"I feel so fortunate to be able to benefit from such an exceptional program that’s right here in Nebraska. I’m here today because of them."

 "I feel so fortunate to have access to this type of expertise right here in Omaha," says Swedlund.

-The Biologics Production Facility, which opened in November of 2010, allows The Nebraska Medical Center to take medicine to the next level in stem cell transplantation, as well as other cutting edge areas of cellular therapy.
+The Biologics Production Facility, which opened in November of 2010, allows Nebraska Medicine to take medicine to the next level in stem cell transplantation, as well as other cutting edge areas of cellular therapy.

 For instance, in Swedlund’s case, while the storage of stem cells has become more common, it is a procedure that must be performed according to detailed written procedures to prevent damaging the functionality of the cells.
 First, the collected cells are mixed with a cryoprotectant consisting of dimethyl sulfoxide (DMSO), saline, and albumin at a specified concentrations.
 The cell suspension is then transferred into special cryobags designed to withstand liquid nitrogen temperatures.
 The product is then slowly cooled at a slow controlled rate (about 1°C per minute) down to -90°C. At that point, the cell suspension is frozen solid, and the bags are transferred to a monitored liquid nitrogen storage freezer, which averages a temperature of about -190°C. Each step in the process is controlled, documented, and reviewed by a member of the Quality Unit before the product is approved for release to the patient.